BrightspaceUI/core/components/selection/README.md

 ## Selection Header [d2l-selection-header]

 The `d2l-selection-header` provides a standardized wrapper to display selection information and actions.
-It includes a a select-all checkbox, summary, a slot for `d2l-selection-action`s, and overflow-group behaviour.
+It includes a select-all checkbox, summary, a slot for `d2l-selection-action`s, and overflow-group behaviour.

 When using lists, use the list-specific `d2l-list-header` instead, which extends this component's behaviour.